mhtess/elephants/models/elephants-coord-simulations.md

 We see that the general shape of the trend remains the same (PP = VP \< NP \< S), except when `alpha` is very high, in which case the model predictions for NP-coordination and S-coordination become more similar.
-As `alpha` increases, the differences between coordination levels increases.
+As `alpha` increases, the differences between the mutually exclusive coordination levels (NP, S) and the non-mutually exclusive coordination levels (PP, VP) increases.

 Next, let’s consider setting `alpha=1` and varying the cost multiplier.